NISGUA’s Collective Timeline

 This timeline is an invitation to walk through 45 years of solidarity with us.
 It gathers moments of struggle, accompaniment, learning, and collective strength that have shaped NISGUA’s path alongside communities in Guatemala.

-As you explore, we hope you’ll see not only history, but the relationships, courage, and shared commitment that continue to guide this work today.
+As you explore it, you’ll encounter not only moments in history, but also the relationships, courage, and shared commitment that continue to guide this work today.

 After a founding conference in 1980, existing local solidarity communities that had sprung up across the U.S. to shelter Guatemalans fleeing violence and to organize policy change came together to form the NISGUA national network to increase their political leverage and focus their advocacy potential through joint campaigns.